phoenixway/art/Rain or For Our Angels.md

 We'll fight until we live
 We'll fight until we breathe

 And when our time will comes
 Dont be afraid of anything
 We're warriors of Light
 Forever fighting death
-We'll live in all kind, good and great!
+We'll live in all great, kind and free!

 The rain
 Will wash away our pain